 Hours after the new US President was sworn into office on Wednesday, an executive order was signed to repeal the order, a move that analysts say sets the tone for the new administration’s first term.
 Senate Majority Leader Chuck Schumer and Congresswoman Debbie Dingell both issued statements on Wednesday welcoming the reversal, as did 81 civil rights, faith, and community groups that had been working to overturn the measure.

 Have you or your family been affected by Executive Order 13769?
 It is more important now than ever in these trying times to have adequate representation, we can help you navigate the road ahead.
-Call Us Today for a free consultation.
+Call Us Today for a consultation.